A Fond Farwell

 With 16 years of memories, there are too many projects to recount in this column.
 I think—and hope—I was able to make a positive impact while in office.
 Much of what was accomplished has to be attributed to the assistance I received from my able staff.
 Terri Conde-Ortiz probably greeted you when you called.
 Vanessa McCarthy-Olmstead served as my deputy chief of staff and was my liaison to many of the area’s business organizations and PBIDs.
 Howard Schmidt was my chief of staff who provided good counsel and kept me organized from my first day in office and continued to do so until the end.
 Rich Desmond will take over Jan.
 4 as your new supervisor and I wish him the best.

-Susan Peters represented District 3 on the Sacramento County Board of Supervisors from January 2005 to 2021.
+Susan Peters represented District 3 on the Sacramento County Board of Supervisors from January 2005 through 2020.